SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Hearty Eaters

 As a shambling mound drags their massive form through the undergrowth, they consume any organic matter they pass.
-What is more satisfying, however, is when they find a shadowed, overgrown place to lurk until the meal comes to them-a veritable feast for little effort.
+What is more satisfying, however, is when they find a shadowed, overgrown place to lurk until the meal comes to them—a veritable feast for little effort.
 After a mound engulfs their prey, be they animal or adventurer, the meal-to-be is sealed in a sack of interwoven vines and leaves.
 This vegetative hunter can then sap the strength of those within to feast or empower itself.

 ### Verdant Core and Expansive Sprawl